surrsurus/gazelle/README.md

 ## Getting Started

+Here's how you can get started programming in Gazelle.

 ### Prerequisites

 Before you can run Gazelle, you'll need to have [Python 2.7](https://www.python.org/downloads/) installed for your respective OS.
 Then, make sure to download either the [latest release](https://github.com/surrsurus/gazelle/releases) of Gazelle or the latest master.